alissawu/miniex/study_notes/part3.md

     - Invariant to encode: trade price = maker’s price.
 For each, write a bullet list of fields you’ll include and one sentence on why each field exists.
 1. Order
-- id (uint64): each order id must be unique, good for indexing and access, uniquely identifies
+- order_id (uint64): each order id must be unique, good for indexing and access, uniquely identifies
 - side (enum): ask | bid, keeps track of whether it's an ask or a bid
     - feedback: strings are slow/error prone, so use 2-value domain. enums are cheap, typechecked, compare in O(1)
 - px_ticks (int > 0): price